Staff Chair: Stephen Mellor

 - leverage novel technologies to overcome different classes of adversaries.

-The review process and suggested practices outlined in the framework will help to improve the protection of a wide range of industry verticals implementing IIS, from smart cities to critical infrastructures.
+The review process and suggested practices outlined in the framework will help to improve the protection of a wide range of industry verticals implementing Industrial Internet Systems, from smart cities to critical infrastructures.

 The security framework is also a live reference for the different industrial evaluation testbeds hosted by the Industrial Internet Consortium.
 The Security Working Group is tasked with providing security & privacy guidance to the many testbed teams for the implementation of more mature security solutions.